serverpod/serverpod_docs/docs/05-concepts/10-authentication/01-setup.md

 # Setup

 Serverpod comes with built-in user management and authentication.
-It is possible to build a [custom authentication integration](custom-integration), but the recommended way to authenticate users is to use the `serverpod_auth` module.
+It is possible to build a [custom authentication implementation](custom-overrides), but the recommended way to authenticate users is to use the `serverpod_auth` module.
 The module makes it easy to authenticate with email or social sign-ins and currently supports signing in with email, Google, Apple, and Firebase.

 Future versions of the authentication module will include more options.
 If you write another authentication module, please consider [contributing](/contribute) your code.